 What happens if I don’t get along with my mentor?

-Please contact Melissa Gee (see information below), should you run into any difficulties throughout your mentoring relationship.
+Please contact program staff, should you run into any difficulties throughout your mentoring relationship.
 If there is incompatibility for any reason, you and your mentor will be asked to comment so appropriate follow-up action can be taken.

 If I am having trouble accessing the mentee application, what can I do?

-Please contact Melissa Gee, Mentorship Supervisor, and include specific details of your situation.
+Please contact program staff and include specific details about your situation.

 If I have more questions, whom do I contact?

 Please contact program staff at 1-800-667-2372 or 1-780-429-9923 Monday – Friday, 8:15 AM – 4:30 PM.